sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **student_view_averages** : Retrieves the average score that a student received for each criteria
       - *Inputs:* Student NetID, Section Code, Review Type
       - *Outputs:* For all criteria of a particular review type: Criteria Name, Average Score

+  - **number_student_in_team** : Retrieves the number of students in a student's team
+      - *Inputs:* Student NetID, Section Code, @Variable for number in team, @Variable for status message
+      - *Outputs:* Message: 'Success' or the condition not met, Number in Team: 0 if not found, or number in team

+  - **check_peer_review_availability** : Allows the student to check whether there is currently a peer review that is available
+      - *Inputs:* Section Code, @Variable for message
+      - *Outputs:* Message: 'Success' or reason not available

 ## General